 Gambling licenses from Malta hold weight in the industry because they are hard to get.
 Maltese authorities don’t just hand out licenses to anyone with enough cash.
 The licensing standards are strict and oversight is effective in most cases.

 Most licensees are perfectly safe places to play, but the past shows us that you can never be too sure.
-A license is a good thing to see for sure, but I also advice players to play at sites that have established reputations for fair treatment of players.
+A license is a good thing to see for sure, but I also advice players to play at gambling websites that have established reputations for fair treatment of players.

 Remember also that you’re under no legal obligation to only gamble at Malta-based betting sites.
 The Malta licensing jurisdiction is one of the biggest in the world, but it’s far from the only one.
 There are plenty of sites based out of the UK and Isle of Man, for example, that also host safe games.
 The recommendations on this page include a mix of foreign and Maltese betting sites.
 The one thing they all have in common is a reputation for fair gaming.